mrrogercampbell/microsoft-codecamp-lecture-notes/unit-4/ch-7-intro-to-authentication-and-auth.md

 ## Setup tenant directory and link to an active azure subscription
 1. Navigate to the [azure portal](https://portal.azure.com/#home), and click on `create a resource`
-2. search for `Azure Active Directory B2C`A. click create.
+2. Search for `Azure Active Directory B2C`A
+   * Click create.
 3. Click `Create a new Azure AD B2C Tenant`.
 4. Enter following information:
   + `Organization name`: `<yourname> ADB2C`